 About the Masterclass

-UWE's Science Communication (SCU) Masterclass is an intensive, short course (four days) created to provide professional development in science communication.
-The masterclass draws on the existing expertise of the team that delivers UWE's popular and practical MSc in Science Communication.
+UWE Bristol's Science Communication (SCU) Masterclass is an intensive, short course (four days) created to provide professional development in science communication.
+The masterclass draws on the existing expertise of the team that delivers the University's popular and practical MSc in Science Communication.

 Who can apply?